NotAsea/SmokeTest/README.md

  |-- SmokeTestLogin.Test

 ```

-* [SmokeTestLogin.Data](./SmokeTestLogin.Data) contains code for table defination, a [MainContext](./SmokeTestLogin.Data/MainContext.cs) class for Entity Framework Core
+* [SmokeTestLogin.Data](./SmokeTestLogin.Data) contains code for table definition,
+  a [MainContext](./SmokeTestLogin.Data/MainContext.cs) class for Entity Framework Core
-* [SmokeTestLogin.Web](./SmokeTestLogin) contains ASP.NET CORE MVC , it only has single `Home` and `Login` view, with simple [MustLoginAttribute](./SmokeTestLogin/Customs/MustLoginAttribute.cs) to handle authenticate filter
+* [SmokeTestLogin.Web](./SmokeTestLogin) contains ASP.NET CORE MVC , it only has single `Home` and `Login` view, with
+  simple [MustLoginAttribute](./SmokeTestLogin/Customs/MustLoginAttribute.cs) to handle authenticate filter
-* [SmokeTestLogin.Test](./SmokeTestLogin.Test) project contain MSTest code for testing, it contain two test `Test_AuthorizeAtribute_Redirect_When_Not_Login` which test when unauthenticated user try enter `Home` and `Test_Login_Success` which test login flow, these two include in [UnitTest](./SmokeTestLogin.Test/UnitTest.cs) class
+* [SmokeTestLogin.Test](./SmokeTestLogin.Test) project contain MSTest code for testing, two
+  class [LoginTest](./SmokeTestLogin.Test/LoginTest.cs) for test login, logout, or authorization
+  checking, [UserFunctionTest](./SmokeTestLogin.Test/UserFunctionTest.cs) for test user create, read, update, delete

-SQLite database is used for sake of simple, only Entity Framework Core is required, anything else is native ASP.NET CORE, Bogus.Faker is used for generating fake data, but can be remove
+SQLite database is used for sake of simple, only Entity Framework Core is required, anything else is native ASP.NET
+CORE, Bogus.Faker is used for generating fake data, but can be remove

 ## Build